padilhavinicius/padilhavinicius/README.md

 ### 🛠️ Current Projects

 - 📦 Building a **plug-and-play credit SDK** for React applications
-- 💳 Leading the frontend for a **digital credit platform** for clinics and patients (B2B & B2C)
+- 💳 Leading the frontend for a **digital credit platform** (B2B & B2C)
 - 🧱 Creating and maintaining a **design system** with shared UI components and tokens

 ---

 ### ⚡ Fun Facts

-- 📚 Lifelong learner — currently diving deeper into platform architecture, product design, and native mobile development (Kotlin & Swift)
+- 📚 Lifelong learner — currently diving deeper into platform architecture and product design
 - 👨‍👩‍👧 Full-time remote developer, father of a curious toddler, and the family's designated home chef
 - ⏱️ I love optimizing things — whether it’s frontend performance or my family’s daily routine